Bug report #18337

 I have seen relative paths used in a similar project file, where the raster layers and the project file were in different subdirectories off /mnt/share/serverpc/Sources

-#5 Updated by Luigi Pirelli almost 3 years ago
+#5 Updated by Luigi Pirelli over 3 years ago

 in my case the error is not by the code but for my use of linked path